A series of fact sheets that explain the schools reform package in more detail are also available.

-From 2018, the Commonwealth's student with disability loading will be based on a new national data collection, the Nationally Consistent Collection of Data (NCCD), that provides more information about what adjustments a student needs at school to be able to access education.
+From 2018, the Commonwealth's student with disability loading will be based on a new national data collection, the Nationally Consistent Collection of Data (NCCD).

-To ensure this data is of the highest possible quality, the Australian Government will provide $20 million over four years (2017-18 to 2020-21) for the NCCD Continuous Improvement Fund to support quality assurance, continuous improvement and moderation of the NCCD data across all sectors.
+To ensure this data is of the highest possible quality, the Australian Government will provide $20 million over four years (2017-18 to 2020-21) for the NCCD Continuous Improvement Fund to support quality assurance, continuous improvement and moderation of the data across all schools.

 How will the Government's plan improve student achievement?

-The Review to Achieve Educational Excellence in Australian Schools, chaired by Mr David Gonski AC, will provide advice on how the additional investment should be used to improve school and student achievement.
+Mr David Gonski AC is leading a Review to Achieve Educational Excellence in Australian Schools.
+The review will provide advice on how the Australian Government's additional investment should be used to improve school and student achievement.

-The Review findings will inform a new national schools agreement between the Commonwealth and the states and territories, to make sure that reform actions are based on a solid understanding of what works.
+The review outcomes will inform a new national schools agreement between the Commonwealth and the states and territories.
+This will help make sure that reform actions are based on a solid understanding of what works.
 Implementation of reforms will be a condition of funding for states and territories.

-State and territory governments will be required to deliver their share of a total public funding level of at least 95 per cent of the SRS for all schools by 2023, unless otherwise agreed with the Commonwealth, as an ongoing condition of receiving Commonwealth funding.
+State and territory governments will be required to deliver their share of a total public funding level of at least 95 per cent of the Schooling Resource Standard for all schools by 2023, unless otherwise agreed with the Commonwealth, as an ongoing condition of receiving Commonwealth funding.

 States and territories will also be required to sign a new national schools agreement with the Commonwealth.
 This agreement will be supported by bilateral implementation agreements with each state and territory.